Thursday, March 6, 2025

 Added last week: 0.0 yards

 Kate's 15 Minutes to Stitch Challenge at Life in Pieces has us tracking how many days each week we get in at least 15 minutes of quilting time.
-Besides the Rail Fence Spinners projects, I've also been spending plenty of time on quilt guild business.
+I wasn't able to get much done last week thanks to that nasty cold, but I did spend some time in the sewing room every single day.
+Any progress is good progress, right?

 Check out more stash reports at quiltpaintcreate and join the 15 Minutes to Stitch Challenge at Life in Pieces.
 Thanks so much to Donna and Kate for continuing to host these link-ups.